AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 ---
 solution: Journey Optimizer
 product: journey optimizer
-title: Email generation with the AI Assistant for Content Accelerator
+title: Email generation with the AI Assistant in Journey Optimizer - Content Accelerator
-description: Start generating Email content and asset with the AI Assistant for Content Accelerator
+description: Start generating Email content and asset with the AI Assistant in Journey Optimizer for Content Acceleration
 feature: Content Assistant
 topic: Content Management
 role: User
 level: Beginner
 exl-id: 1b3930ff-f7b0-43f0-bcf2-5c3de0a88b25
 ---
-# Email generation with the AI Assistant for Content Accelerator {#generative-email}
+# Email generation with the AI Assistant in Journey Optimizer - Content Accelerator {#generative-email}

 >[!NOTE]
 >
 >Before starting using this capability, read out related [Guardrails and Limitations](gs-generative.md#generative-guardrails).

-After crafting and customizing your emails, leverage the power of the AI Assistant for Content Accelerator in Journey Optimizer, fueled by generative AI, to elevate your content.
+After crafting and customizing your emails, leverage the power of the AI Assistant in Journey Optimizer for Content Acceleration, fueled by generative AI, to elevate your content.

-Use the AI Assistant for Content Accelerator to enhance the effectiveness of your campaigns by crafting complete emails, tailored text snippets, and customized images that speak directly to your audience, boosting engagement and interaction.
+Use the AI Assistant in Journey Optimizer for Content Acceleration to enhance the effectiveness of your campaigns by crafting complete emails, tailored text snippets, and customized images that speak directly to your audience, boosting engagement and interaction.

-Explore the tabs below to learn how to use the AI Assistant for Content Accelerator in Journey Optimizer.
+Explore the tabs below to learn how to use the AI Assistant in Journey Optimizer for Content Acceleration.

 >[!BEGINTABS]

 >[!TAB Full email generation]

-In the following example, we will leverage the AI Assistant for Content Accelerator to refine an existing email template.
+In the following example, we will leverage the AI Assistant for Content Acceleration to refine an existing email template.

 1. After creating and configuring your email campaign, click **[!UICONTROL Edit content]**.